 The Vocabulary enhancement one will flag all overused or cliched words.
 This is especially helpful for also finding those favorite sayings you use over and over and over again.
 Thankfully, they’ll recommend a few alternatives.

 The Style check is a little more nuanced.
-For example, they’ll flag common writing issues like slang right out of the box.
+For example, they’ll flag common writing mistakes and like slang right out of the box.
 Here’s an example where they didn’t like the word “ain’t.”

 But slang or jargon isn’t always wrong.
 So this is where you can update your personal dictionary or adjust the settings to determine how strict each check should be.